 Not all popcorn ceilings have asbestos, yet those built during and before the 1980s may have a high risk for contamination.
 How dangerous an asbestos-containing textured paint is, depends on its overall condition.
 Usually, materials in good condition (with no tears, water damage, or crumbling areas) should be left alone and checked periodically.

-For homeowners, if you find out your ceilings are contaminated with the carcinogen, you have three options:
+For homeowners, if you find out your ceilings are contaminated with the cancer causing carcinogen, you have three options:

 What Does Asbestos Popcorn Ceiling Look Like?